Minimax Statistical Estimation under Wasserstein Contamination: Location Parameter Estimation

-In the JDS setting, the least favorable perturbation in \eqref{lf} shifts the sample mean away from the true parameter.
-This requires coordinating the shift over all data points, and makes the shifted data dependent.
-In the CDS setting, our least favorable perturbation is to shift every observation in a random direction.
-Formally, least favorable perturbations can be a distribution over perturbations.\footnote{One could also generalize the CDS class to allow for random $\delta$ with the constraint $\EE{\|\delta\|_2^2}\le \ep^2$; in which case the least favorable perturbations would belong to the generalized CDS class.}
+In the JC setting, the least favorable perturbation in \eqref{lf} shifts the sample mean away from the true parameter, in the direction of the realized noise $\bar Z -\theta$.
+This requires coordinating the shift jointly over all datapoints, and makes the contaminated data dependent.

-For the IDS setting, we see from \eqref{eq: zeta psi} that the least favorable perturbation can take two possible forms.
-For small values of $\ep \le \sqrt{p}\sigma/(n-1)$, one has $\psi=0$, and the perturbation scales every observation away from the true parameter, introducing purely variance.
+{\bf Phase transition.} There is an intriguing phase transition.
+For the IC setting, we see from \eqref{eq: zeta psi} that the least favorable perturbation can take two possible forms.
+For small values of $\ep \le \sigma/(n-1)$, the perturbation scales every observation away from the true parameter, in the direction of the realized noise $Z_i-\theta$, introducing purely noise and variance.
 For larger values of $\ep$, the perturbation focuses on shifting every observation in a fixed direction, as $\psi\gg \zeta$ for $\ep\to\infty$, introducing mostly bias.
 In \cref{fig: gaussian perturbation}, we plot $\zeta$ and $\psi$ for varying values of $\ep$.